juan-andriv/Spectral_indices/README.md

 # Spectral_indices
-A seletion of spectral indices for Sentinel-2 Level-2A imagery
+A selection of spectral indices for Sentinel-2 Level-2A imagery

 Juan Andrade Rivera
 linkedin: linkedin.com/in/juan-andriv